 Artery of Percheron infarction

-Patient is presented with sudden onset of ptosis and ophthalmoplegia .
-He is a known patient with diabetes mellitus , ischaemic heart disease and congestive cardiac failure.
-Echo cardiography showed severe left ventricular dysfunction ( Ejection fraction is 20%) and left ventricular clots.
+Patient presented with sudden onset of ptosis and ophthalmoplegia .
+Known diabetes mellitus , ischemic heart disease and congestive cardiac failure.
+Echocardiography showed severe left ventricular dysfunction (Ejection fraction 20%) and left ventricular clots.

 Loading Stack -